Children’s Education Supervisor, Community Programs at Toronto Botanical Garden

 What is your current job title, or project you are working on, and how would you describe the work you do in a typical day?

 Growing up, I did not have a dream job, but if you were to ask me now, I would say that I have my dream job.
 I am the Children’s Education Supervisor of Community Programs at the Toronto Botanical Garden.
 A career in environmental education is a fitting choice for anyone who is committed to environmental protection and learning, enjoys working with people, and has strong problem-solving, verbal and written communication skills.

 My work weeks are divided into teaching hours and non-teaching hours.
 When I am teaching, I am focused on delivering environmental education programs to children and families.
 When I am not delivering programs, I am working on a range of tasks related to my programs which include planning, promotion, grant writing, forecasting and tracking budgets, and supervising interns and seasonal hires.

 If you could leave current students with a piece of advice, what would it be?

-As you start and continue your journey at FES, learn with a purpose because what you learn can be useful beyond your grades.
+As you start and continue your journey at EUC, learn with a purpose because what you learn can be useful beyond your grades.
 Find ways to prove what you have learned in your classes and build on your learning with volunteer placements and internships.
 Finally, network and don’t forget to be a good friend to your peers along the way because these friendships may last you a lifetime.